 chapters at colleges or universities across the United States and Canada.

 Thetas live up to their outstanding reputation by showing support for one another, the University and the Greek community as a whole.
 The sisters of Kappa Alpha Theta strive for excellence in areas of campus life including academics, social endeavors and sisterhood.
-Theta members are involved in Tate Society, University Judiciary, Arch Society, Order of Omega, ugaMIRACLE, Leonard Leadership Scholars, Student Government Association and many other student organizations and honor societies.
-Thetas are also involved in many athletic, social and volunteer groups on campus.
-Theta has members of the football and basketball cheerleading squads, as well as members of the Hoop Girls, Deck Dawgs and Diamond Darlings.
+Theta members are involved in Tate Society, University Judiciary, Arch Society, Order of Omega, UGA Miracle, Leonard Leadership Scholars, Student Government Association and many other student organizations and honor societies.
+Thetas are also involved in many athletic, social and volunteer groups on campus from Dance Dawgs to Experience UGA.

 As a group, Kappa Alpha Theta contributes a great deal of time and energy to the University community and boasts a well rounded group of members with hometowns from Texas to Tennessee and majors ranging from business to veterinary medicine.
 In both the fall and spring, Theta sponsors philanthropy events to benefit CASA, Court Appointed Special Advocates.

 The members of Kappa Alpha Theta can’t wait to meet you and welcome you to the University of Georgia.

 Athens, GA 30605